-Scholarships are merit-based or need-based monetary awards that may range from paying a portion of your tuition to fully funding the costs associated with your college education.
+Scholarships are either merit-based or need-based awards that may range from paying a portion of your tuition to fully funding the costs associated with your college education.
 Scholarships do not need to be repaid.
-Scholarships may come from a variety of sources, including private scholarships from outside organizations, university scholarships, and state scholarships.
+Scholarships may come from a variety of sources, including private scholarships from outside organizations, departmental scholarships, university merit scholarships and state scholarships.

 - All scholarships that a student has been awarded need to be reported via the Student Administration System for evaluation by the Office of Student Financial Aid Services.

 - Copies of all official scholarship notifications should be faxed to the Bursar’s Office at 860-486-5234.
-This will allow the Bursar Office to defer payment on the scholarship until the funds arrive.
+This will allow the Bursar Office to defer payment on the scholarship until the funds arrive at the univeristy.

 Many private scholarships for college students are offered each year by a variety of corporate, professional, trade, government, civic, religious, social, and fraternal organizations.
-To be considered, students must complete the scholarship application and meet the specified eligibility criteria.
+To be considered, students must complete those scholarship applications and meet the specified eligibility criteria.

 - Students are also encouraged to search the Internet for scholarships.
 The Office of Student Financial Aid Services maintains a list of scholarship search services and private scholarship websites.

 University of Connecticut Scholarships

 - Merit-based scholarships are offered to incoming students through the Undergraduate Admission’s Office.
 All incoming students are considered for these scholarships according to their grade point average, SAT scores, rank in class, and other criteria.
 The Undergraduate Admissions Office will notify you if you are eligible for any of these awards with your acceptance to UConn letter.
 Students should apply to the university prior to December 1st in order to be considered for these merit scholarships.

 - A separate application is required for UConn’s Nutmeg Scholarship and the Day of Pride Scholarship.
 These scholarships have a prior deadline line of November 1st.